wa0x6e/CakePHP-Memcached-Engine/readme.md

 * Increment/Decrement a compressed key
 * Uses igbinary for serialization (memcached has to be compiled with --enable-igbinary)

-Igbinary is the big win of the memcached extension.
+Igbinary is the big win of the memcached extension, and will be automatically used if available.

 > Igbinary is a drop in replacement for the standard php serializer.
 Instead of time and space consuming textual representation, igbinary stores php data